MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Monte Carlo Markov Chain.md

 #### Acceptance rates
 If the acceptance rate is too low, of course convergence is slow: the algorithm sticks in one place and rarely moves.
 If it's too high, it could mean that it's not converging or it's not mixing properly.
 Roughly, in an MH algorithm, *the acceptance rate should be around 50%*.
-To fix issues concerning the acceptance rate, one should change the proposal density (in terms of shape, variance, correlation), so that it more closely mathces the posterior.
+To fix issues concerning the acceptance rate, one should change the proposal density (in terms of shape, variance, correlation), so that it more closely matches the posterior.

 #### Autocorrelation
 Samples from MCMC are not independent (each sample in the chain depends only on the last one), and indeed there could be autocorrelation.